- Ph.D., Aerospace Engineering, University of California, Los Angeles (UCLA), 2025

 - National Fire Protection Association (NFPA)

-Dr. Hayrapetyan's technical skill set includes signal and image diagnostics, data interpretation, and the application of machine learning algorithms for enhanced signal recovery and experimental analysis.
+Dr. Hayrapetyan's work spans both experimental design and computational analysis, complemented by his technical skill sets which includes signal and image diagnostics, data interpretation, and the application of machine learning algorithms for enhanced data analytics and system modeling.
 He also has experience in computational fluid dynamics (CFD) using ANSYS Fluent and COMSOL Multiphysics, including simulation and benchmarking of helicopter rotor blade aerodynamics using meshless methods.
-He has performed finite element analysis (FEA) using SolidWorks Simulation.
-At Exponent, Dr. Hayrapetyan leverages this multidisciplinary background to assess performance, failure modes, and safety risks in thermal-fluid systems across a range of industrial and high-performance engineering environments.
+He is a certified SolidWorks associate (CSWA) and is skilled in finite element analysis (FEA) with SolidWorks Simulation.
+His experience also involves designing and building drones and unmanned aerial systems (UAS).
+At Exponent, Dr. Hayrapetyan leverages this multidisciplinary background to provide expert consulting services in performance assessment, root cause and failure mode analysis, risk and safety evaluation, and engineering forensic investigations across a range of industrial and advanced engineering environments.